-Two-car crash on SH18 in Hobsonville, Auckland
+Four people taken to hospital after crash on SH18 in Hobsonville, Auckland

-One person is believed to be suffering serious injuries after a car crash on State Highway 18 (Upper Harbour Motorway), Hobsonville.
+One person is suffering serious injuries after a car crash on the Upper Harbour Motorway in Hobsonville.

-Two cars crashed on the motorway just before the Trig Rd off-ramp, a police spokeswoman said.
+Two cars crashed on the motorway just before the Trig Rd offramp on State Highway 18, police said.

-While it was unconfirmed how many were involved and injured, one person is believed to have suffered serious injuries, she said.
+St John Ambulance said four people were taken to Auckland City Hospital, one with serious injuries and three with moderate injuries.

-The motorway westbound is closed and traffic is being diverted, she said.
+The motorway westbound is closed and traffic is being diverted, police said.

 Advertisement

-Police were advised of the crash around 6.50pm this evening.
-St John Ambulance and Fire and Emergency Services were also at the scene, she said.
+Police were advised of the crash about 6.50pm this evening.
+Fire and Emergency were also at the scene, they said.

 Motorists are advised to expect delays or avoid the area if possible.